Lebanese Shia Muslims: Ja'fari shari'a courts

 In January 1926, the French High Commissioner officially recognized the Shia community as an "independent religious community," which was permitted to judge matters of personal status "according to the principles of the rite known by the name of Ja'fari."
 This meant that the Shiite Ja'fari jurisprudence or madhhab was legally recognized as an official madhhab, and held judicial and political power on multiple levels.
 The recognition of Ja‘fari jurisprudence in legal affairs further reinforced Lebanon’s sectarian divisions at the political level, as it provided the Shiite community with a degree of autonomy within the Lebanese nation-state.
 However, at the individual level, sectarian boundaries became more fluid and subject to interpretation, as people frequently shifted their sectarian affiliation to gain legal benefits from different madhhabs.
 Though established in Lebanon, Shiite individuals from neighbouring countries also presented their marriage and divorce cases to the Ja'fari courts, as religious identity overrode national identity.
+Because the courts adjudicated matters of marriage, divorce, custody, and inheritance, their rulings also shaped gendered aspects of citizenship and family law within the emerging Lebanese state.
 Furthermore, the institutionalization of Shia Islam during this period provoked discussions between Shiite scholars and clergy about how Shiite orthodoxy should be defined.
 For example, discussions about the mourning of the martyrdom of Imam Husain during Ashura, which was a clandestine affair before the 1920s and 1930s, led to its transformation into a public ceremony.

 On the other hand, the official recognition of legal and religious Shiite institutions by the French authorities strengthened a sectarian awareness within the Shia community.
 Historian Max Weiss underlines how "sectarian claims were increasingly bound up with the institutionalization of Shi'i difference."
 With the Ja'fari shari'a courts in practice, the Shia community was deliberately encouraged to "practice sectarianism" on a daily basis.

 Sub-groups

 Shia Twelvers (Metouali)

-Imam Musa al-Sadr, an Iranian-born Lebanese Shia cleric, reformer, and political leader who became the foremost advocate for Lebanon’s Shia community, promoting interfaith dialogue, social justice, and unity.
+Sayyid Musa al-Sadr, an Iranian-born Lebanese Shia cleric, reformer, and political leader who became the foremost advocate for Lebanon’s Shia community, promoting interfaith dialogue, social justice, and unity.

 Zaynab Fawwaz, a Lebanese Shia women's rights activist, novelist and poet.

 The jurisdiction of the Ottoman Empire was nominal in Lebanon.
 In the 18th century, Baalbek was under the control of the Metawali, the local Twelver Shi'a community.
 Metawali, Metouali, or Mutawili was a title to distinguish the uniqueness and unity of the local Twelver community and originally referred to a trustee in the waqf system, and was mainly used after the 18th century.

 Seven Mutawali villages that were reassigned from Greater Lebanon to the Mandatory Palestine in a 1924 border-redrawing agreement were forcibly depopulated during the 1948 Arab-Israeli War and repopulated by Jews.
 The seven villages are Qadas, al-Nabi Yusha', al-Malkiyya, Hunin, Tarbikha, Abil al-Qamh, and Saliha.
 The inhabitants, in turn, fled to Lebanon.

-In addition, the Mutawali have close links to the Syrian Twelver communitee.
+In addition, the Mutawali have close links to the Syrian Twelver community.